Oropouche Virus – Serology and PCR

 Requests for OROV testing are reviewed by a Microbiologist at PHO.

-If the individual meets the criteria defined above (Testing Indications), testing for OROV will be considered.
-It is a requirement that all specimens submitted for OROV testing must first be tested for Dengue virus, Chikungunya virus or Zika virus by the appropriate method based on the time between symptom onset and specimen collection.
+If the individual meets the criteria defined above (Testing Indications), testing for OROV will be approved and performed.
+It is a requirement that all specimens submitted for OROV testing must be tested for Dengue virus, Chikungunya virus or Zika virus by the appropriate method based on the time between symptom onset and specimen collection.
 If an appropriate method is not indicated, testing will be assigned based on the time from symptom onset indicated on the requisition.

 Testing for OROV will not be performed if one or more assays for Dengue virus, Chikungunya virus or Zika virus are positive.

-Positive OROV specimens will be forwarded to NML for additional confirmation.
+Specimens with OROV nucleic acids detected will be forwarded to NML for additional confirmation.

 Interpretation

-All results should be interpreted in the context of the specific clinical scenario as testing is performed for investigational purposes only.
+All results should be interpreted in the context of the specific clinical scenario.
 Given the overlap in the distribution of disease, testing for other potential co-pathogens should be considered.

 Molecular (real-time RT-PCR)